thomasbryk/sports-schedule-wallpapers/README.md

 ### Copyright Notice

 This package and its author are not affiliated with MLB or any MLB team.
-This API wrapper interfaces with MLB's Stats API.
+This website interfaces with the MLB's Stats API to obtain schedule data.
 Use of MLB data is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt.